-Swiss create ‘shield’ to protect US-bound data - SWI swissinfo.ch
+Swiss create ‘shield’ to protect US-bound data

 On Wednesday, the cabinet announced that Switzerland would adopt the same conditions as the European Union, which set up a comparable system with the US last summer.

-This new framework replaces the previous Safe Harbor arrangement and improves the security of private data.
-As the Swiss authorities pointed out in a statement, the “Swiss-US Privacy Shield is needed for the secure, efficient and rapid transfer of data.
+This new framework replaces the previous Safe Harborexternal link arrangement and improves the security of private data.
+As the Swiss authorities pointed out in a statementexternal link, the “Swiss-US Privacy Shield is needed for the secure, efficient and rapid transfer of data.
 The US does not have legislation on data protection that guarantees an adequate level of protection in terms of Swiss law”.

 The privacy shield goes beyond Safe Harbor with stricter data protection principles on the part of companies as well as better administration and supervision on the part of the US authorities.
 Going forward, there will be increased cooperation between the US Department of Commerce and Switzerland’s Federal Data Protection and Information Commissioner (FDPIC).